mciantyre/teensy4-rs/README.md

 A collection of crates that support the development of Rust applications and libraries for the Teensy 4.

 Status: prototype.
-We can blink the LED, register exceptions, and register interrupts.
+We can blink the LED, register exceptions, register interrupts, and log over USB.
 No one has measured anything.
 No one has built a fully-fledged application with these crates, yet...

 [![Build Status](https://travis-ci.org/mciantyre/teensy4-rs.svg?branch=master)](https://travis-ci.org/mciantyre/teensy4-rs)